Penny Phase-Out

 Pennies Are Phasing Out – What You Need to Know

-The U.S. Treasury has announced that pennies will soon be phased out, with production ending once the current supply is exhausted.
-Pennies will remain legal tender, but as their availability declines, cash transactions may need to be rounded to the nearest five cents.
+The U.S. Treasury has announced that pennies will soon be phased out.
+Pennies will remain legal tender, but as their availability declines, cash transactions may need to be rounded to the nearest nickel.
 This change affects both individuals and businesses and may have tax reporting implications.

 The Federal Reserve and Treasury have provided preliminary guidance, but many details, including the exact method for rounding, are still evolving.
 We will continue to update this page as new information becomes available.